pydio/cells-front/README.md

-# pydio9-front
+# Cells Front

-Temporary Private Repo for the next generation PHP code
+PHP frontend for Pydio Cells

 ## Setting up your dev environment

-Pydio 9 requires **PHP5.5.9** and upper.
+Cells Front requires **PHP5.5.9** and upper.

 Create a virtual host to point to the root folder, set up your webserver to use index.php as default page.
 This is generally done by default.